 PKIs can perform because they are backed with digital certificates.
 You can consider these digital certificates like driving licenses and websites like motor vehicles.
 That means the website can perform only when they have the digital certificates.

 So how does the website get these certificates?
-Well, the website can create these certificates for internal communications.
+Well, the website can create certificates for internal communications.
 For instance, if you want a commercial site certificate, you can get that from a third-party platform, Certificate Authority.

 2. Certificate Authority